ckurau/naive-mean-reversion/README-nmr.md

 ## Disclaimer

 Educational and research purposes only.
 Past backtest performance does not guarantee future results.
 Not financial advice.
 Consult a licensed financial advisor and CPA before trading with real capital.
 V35's aggressive position sizing (60 positions, up to 11.7% each for top signals when VIX < 25) is suitable only for those who understand and can hold through drawdowns of -56%+.
 V32d is the recommended alternative for Roth IRA accounts (MaxDD -39%, Sharpe 0.77).
+C_TurnOfMonth (MaxDD -49%, Sharpe 0.71, CAGR 16.20%) is a middle ground option for taxable accounts with moderate drawdown tolerance.